NordicPlayground/nrf-knx-iot/doc/testing_samples/knxiot_application_samples/light_switch_actuator.rst

 OpenThread configuration
 ========================

-Application starts automatically Thread interface and either join or create a new network.
-Mesh network uses the following configuration:
+The application starts the Thread interface automatically, and either joins or creates a new network.
+A mesh network uses the following configuration:

 +------------------+-------------------------------------+
 | Parameter        | Value                               |